Michael-A-Berger/Rhythm-Game-CSVs/README.md

     - `iidx-25-cannon-ballers.csv`
     - Contains all CANNON BALLERS and SINOBUZ songs
     - Needs leftover songs from other styles
+- :x: Beatmania IIDX ULTIMATE MOBILE
+    - The first choice for this project that might be useful, esp. given how easy it would be to make
 - :x: DJMax Respect
     - Really want to do this one, what with the pandemic still happening
 - :part_alternation_mark: Groove Coaster (PC)
     - `groove-coaster-pc.csv`
     - Needs to be updated for current DLC
-- :part_alternation_mark: Muse Dash
+- :heavy_check_mark: Muse Dash
     - `muse-dash.csv`
-    - Needs to be updated to include all packs
+    - Current as of July 18th, 2020
 - :part_alternation_mark: Pump It Up Prime 2
     - `piu-prime-2.csv`
     - Needs to be updated with last songs from final few updates